-RCIT rate is reduced from 30% to 25% for domestic and resident foreign corporations.
-For domestic corporations with net taxable income not exceeding ₱5 million and with total assets not exceeding ₱100 million (excluding land on which the business entity's office, plant and equipment are situated) during the taxable year, the RCIT rate is reduced to 20%.
-MCIT rate reduced from 2% to 1% of gross income effective July 1, 2020.
+- RCIT rate is reduced from 30% to 25% for domestic and resident foreign corporations.
+For domestic corporations with net taxable income not exceeding \$\mathbb{P}\$5 million and with total assets not exceeding \$\mathbb{P}\$100 million (excluding land on which the business entity's office, plant and equipment are situated) during the taxable year, the RCIT rate is reduced to 20%. - MCIT rate reduced from 2% to 1% of gross income effective July 1, 2020. - Imposition of improperly accumulated earnings tax (IAET) is repealed.

-• Proprietary educational institutions and hospitals which are nonprofit previously subject to a tax of 10% on their taxable income, shall be imposed a tax rate of 1% beginning July 1, 2020 until June 30, 2023.
+Proprietary educational institutions and hospitals which are nonprofit previously subject to a tax of 10% on their taxable income, shall be imposed a tax rate of 1% beginning July 1, 2020 until June 30, 2023.